rinnocente/qe-ssh/README.md

 **Quantum Espresso** is a widely used package for electronic structure calculations.

+Further information is  available on its website : [www.quantum-espresso.org](http://www.quantum-espresso.org/).

 This Dockerfile builds a container for **QE** that is reachable trough ssh.

 The image [rinnocente/qe-ssh](https://hub.docker.com/r/rinnocente/qe-ssh/) on dockerhub.com is created from this Dockerfile using :